h6494/Code_CSM_Reconstruction_Study/README.md

 ### Description of data files:

 - File S1.
-Historical population reports collected for seabird species nesting in Cape St. Mary’s Ecological Reserve, 1883-2018, provided by Dr. Sabina Wilhelm (Canadian Wildlife Service, Environment and Climate Change Canada, Newfoundland).
+Historical population reports collected for seabird species nesting in Cape St. Mary’s Ecological Reserve, 1883-2018, provided by the Canadian Wildlife Service, Environment and Climate Change Canada, Newfoundland.
 A blank cell indicates that population counts were not collected for that year.
 Hover over each cell to view the citation associated with the census data.

 - File S2.
 A table containing 210Pb dating profiles over depth of the impact core.